Get

 Potential Complications

 Spaying and neutering are both very safe surgeries that are performed regularly by veterinarians.
 This doesn’t mean that complications can’t occur.
 While minimal redness and swelling are normal, they should resolve within several days.
-If it persists, you need to reach out to your veterinarian.
+If it persists, you need to reach out to the veterinarian.
 It’s best to keep an eye out for the warning signs of infection or more severe complications.

 Signs of Wound Infection